The great mosque of Medina Baye at dusk

 Seventy-five years, one continuous opening.

-From a quiet birth in Taïba Niassène to the moment millions across three continents called him their guide — the key moments in the life of Baye.
+Click any milestone to explore a moment in the life of Baye — from a quiet birth in Taïba Niassène to the day millions across three continents called him their guide.

 Birth into a house of knowledge